stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 To Mr. Simon Orne,

-William&rsquo;s-Lane, in Salem.
+William's-Lane, in Salem.

-  This letter, oddly enough, was what first gave Ward the exact location of Curwen&rsquo;s Providence home; for none of the records encountered up to that time had been at all specific.
-The discovery was doubly striking because it indicated as the newer Curwen house built in 1761 on the site of the old, a dilapidated building still standing in Olney Court and well known to Ward in his antiquarian rambles over Stampers&rsquo; Hill.
-The place was indeed only a few squares from his own home on the great hill&rsquo;s higher ground, and was now the abode of a negro family much esteemed for occasional washing, housecleaning, and furnace-tending services.
+  This letter, oddly enough, was what first gave Ward the exact location of Curwen's Providence home; for none of the records encountered up to that time had been at all specific.
+The discovery was doubly striking because it indicated as the newer Curwen house built in 1761 on the site of the old, a dilapidated building still standing in Olney Court and well known to Ward in his antiquarian rambles over Stampers' Hill.
+The place was indeed only a few squares from his own home on the great hill's higher ground, and was now the abode of a negro family much esteemed for occasional washing, housecleaning, and furnace-tending services.
 To find, in distant Salem, such sudden proof of the significance of this familiar rookery in his own family history, was a highly impressive thing to Ward; and he resolved to explore the place immediately upon his return.
-The more mystical phases of the letter, which he took to be some extravagant kind of symbolism, frankly baffled him; though he noted with a thrill of curiosity that the Biblical passage referred to&mdash;Job 14, 14&mdash;was the familiar verse, &ldquo;If a man die, shall he live again?
-All the days of my appointed time will I wait, till my change come.&rdquo;
+The more mystical phases of the letter, which he took to be some extravagant kind of symbolism, frankly baffled him; though he noted with a thrill of curiosity that the Biblical passage referred to--Job 14, 14--was the familiar verse,  "If a man die, shall he live again?
+All the days of my appointed time will I wait, till my change come. "

     2.